gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ```

 Finally, using a similar approach, we can also load and display local
-images, which we will so throughout the book.
+images, which we will do throughout the book.
 For that, we use the `Image`
 method:

 ```python caption="This book's logo, built from Stamen Toner map tiles and from code."